|

 Original Text in Romanian)

-generala a "Rampei Mortii" in momentul cand
+Mortii" in momentul cand coborarea din

-coborarea din vagoane a unui intreg transport este
+vagoane a unui intreg transport este pe

-pe terminate.
-La orizont se vad doua cladiri (in
+terminate.
+La orizont se vad doua cladiri

-dreapta si stanga liniilor ferate) cu cate un cos
+(in dreapta si stanga liniilor ferate) cu

-inalt.
-Sunt crematoriile II si III.
+cate un cos inalt.
+Sunt crematoriile II si

 |